jermspeaks/webpack-tutorial/README.md

 ## CLI

+Some command-line options you should know.
+Again, credits to [Webpack Demos](https://github.com/ruanyf/webpack-demos/).

+- `webpack` – for building once for development
+- `webpack -p` – for building once for production (minification)
+- `webpack --watch` – for continuous incremental build
+- `webpack -d` – to include source maps
+- `webpack --colors` – for making things pretty
-* `--progress` - Shows progress in the terminal output during compilation
+* `webpack --progress` - Shows progress in the terminal output during compilation
-* `--colors` - Shows compilation in a beautiful color output

 ## Resources